Adinath-Ajith-Naik/College-Management-System/README.md

 Mini Project done on Data Base Management System

-College Management Portal

 How to run Project
-1. Download and Unzip the file on your local system copy carrental .
+1. Download or clone this repository the file on your local system copy.
 2. Put College Management System folder inside root directory (for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)

 Database Configuration